-Some Moomba models offer Double-Up seating.
+Some Moomba models offer Double-Up Seating.
 This unique seating can be stored flat for easy access to the bow or flipped up for extra rear and forward facing seating.
 To use this seating, lift and pull the seat back into the locked position.
-Be sure that the metal arms are locked straight before applying pressure.
-To lay seat back down, simply push down on the middle section of the metal support arm.
+Be sure that the metal arms are locked before applying pressure.

+To lay seat back down, simply pull the seat section of the backrest more upright to release the locking mechanism.